 A student withdrawing from the Joint Ph.D.
-Program must notify the JDP office, the Office of Graduate Studies, and the Office of the Registrar at DU.
+Program must notify in writing the JDP office, the Office of Graduate Education, and the Office of the Registrar at DU.
 University policies regulating withdrawal must be carefully followed.
 For more information please click here.
+See also the Opt-Out MA section on page 24 of this Handbook.